thelfer/MFrontGenericInterfaceSupport/INSTALL-cmake.md

   pandoc is found)
 - `enable-portable-build`: do not use processor specific flags.
 - `enable-static`: compiles static libraries
+- `enable-doxygen-doc`: enable the generation of the API documentation using with `Doxygen`.

 cmake usefull variables
 =======================